kaminiwalunj/AI-102-AIEngineer/Instructions/19-face-service.md

 ## Provision a Cognitive Services resource

+If you don't already have one in your subscription, you'll need to provision a **Cognitive Services** resource.

 1. Open the Azure portal at `https://portal.azure.com`, and sign in using the Microsoft account associated with your Azure subscription.
 2. Select the **&#65291;Create a resource** button, search for *cognitive services*, and create a **Cognitive Services** resource with the following settings:
     - **Subscription**: *Your Azure subscription*
-    - **Resource group**: *Select a resource group Ai-102-DeploymentID*
+    - **Resource group**: *Choose or create a resource group Ai-102-DeploymentID*
     - **Region**: *Choose any available region*
     - **Name**: *Enter a unique name*
     - **Pricing tier**: Standard S0
 3. Select the required checkboxes and create the resource.
 4. Wait for deployment to complete, and then view the deployment details.
-5. When the resource has been deployed, go to it and view its Keys and Endpoint page.
+5. When the resource has been deployed, go to it and view its **Keys and Endpoint** page.
 You will need the endpoint and one of the keys from this page in the next procedure.

 ## Prepare to use the Computer Vision SDK